 With two breweries, independent shops and gallery, two museums and great walks in every direction make sure you have enough time to enjoy all that’s on offer in this colourful country town.
 Try the Walking with Offa (route 6) circular 6.5-miles walk to Oakeley Mynd and Lydbury North.
 Self-guided town trails are available (£2) from the Town Hall Visitor Information Centre.

 “I just wanted to say what a wonderful website you have.
 A friend suggested we take the Shuttle bus to Clun last Monday for the Green Man Fair.
 Owing to a misunderstanding with the driver as to where he would pick us up we missed the bus we had intended getting back to Ludlow and had to wait for the last one, but it was such a wonderful day, no matter.
 I never knew about this service and you have opened my eyes to so many possibilities – I have already downloaded 4 of your walks leaflets.
 I shall be keeping my eyes on your website for all the coming events.
-Thank you” 2013 feedback.
+Thank you” passenger feedback